nitzan/complexity-design/about.md

 title: About
 ---

-The world is changing exponentially, but are we still designing linearly?
-In a world of abundant connectivity, how might we move from thinking in artifacts to thinking in nonlinear systems?
+The world is changing exponentially, but are we designing linearly?
+In the age of abundant connectivity, how might we move from thinking in terms of simple objects to thinking in dynamic systems?

-Complexity science tells us that in some systems interconnectedness overrules design.
+Transdisciplinary studies on complex phenomena prompt us with the possibility that a small change in the initial design can lead to a seismic impact.

-How can we start thinking about designing for undesignable situations? & what do autonomous technologies such as AI mean for that balance between intention, outcome and circumstances
+How can we start designing for the outcomes that were normally considered as too complex to achieve?
+How can we navigate the intention, context, and outcome of emerging complex artifacts like AI, memes, deep fakes, and resistance movements?